-You can use this API action to authorize and authenticate an SSO request in order to launch apps within an EHR system.
-Typically, you can use this for:
+You can use this API action to authorize and authenticate a single sign-on (SSO) request to launch apps within an EHR system.

-Redox handles the SSO request with OAuth 2.0.
+Redox handles SSO requests with OAuth 2.0.
 We store the access tokens for you and automatically refresh the tokens as needed.

 This API action allows you to quickly and efficiently integrate with a new connection’s system by using an existing configuration with minimal code changes.